EarthSystemDiagnostics/TrenchR/README.md

 ### Two-dimensional dataset

-The inherent two-dimensional structure of a trench dataset can be directly visualised in matrix form; while this matrix representation is currently not needed for using any of the below **TrenchR** functions, since they all accept the generic dataset structure as input, it might be handy for external functions and usage.
+A trench dataset can also be represented in matrix form:

 ``` r
 make2D(t13.trench2)